antoniocosilva/ModuleTemplate_sPHENIX/README.md

 source /opt/sphenix/core/bin/sphenix_setup.sh -n new
 ```

-__IMPORTANT__: ana.322 is not the newst version of the sPHENIX software.
-I personally have been having issues with the simulation used for tests with newest versions, so for now you can use ana.322 to guarantee that the final test will work.

 Execute the script as showed below and replace &lt;MyNewModule&gt; by the name you want for your new module.

 ```